-An added resource LAVCA provides is a full-time social worker, Mr. Thomas Payne.
-If your family finds itself in circumstances that may require outside support, including addictive or emotional disorders, please reach out to our crisis-trained counselor, Mr. Payne at extension 3110.
+An added resource LAVCA provides is access to mental health services..
+If your family finds itself in circumstances that may require outside support, including addictive or emotional disorders, please reach out to our SEL Point of Contact, Mrs. Morris (emorris@lavirtual.org) at 504-322-7543 x 3200.